BLSQ/iaso/docs/index.en.md

 - a **matching and scripting interface** to analyze, compare and merge several geographic data sources
 - a bi-directional **integration with DHIS2**, the widely used Health Management Information System in Low- and middle-income countries

+The platform has been implemented in Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, the Democratic Republic of Congo, Haiti, Ivory Coast, Mali, Niger, Nigeria and Uganda.
+It is the official georegistry in Burkina Faso since 2023.
+IASO has also been implemented at regional level (AFRO region) in support to the Global Polio Eradication Initiative for its geospatial and health facility registries capabilities.

+## Features

 In terms of features, IASO can be summarized around **four main components** which are interconnected and expand the powers of one another: